jeremytammik/tbc/a/1577_forge_ids_install.md

 - [Source code on GitHub](https://github.com/Autodesk-Forge/viewer-javascript-extract.spreadsheet)
 - [Blog post announcement](https://forge.autodesk.com/blog/create-spreadsheet-excel-client-translated-revit-files)

-He now released another sample that adds the functionality to access a Revit BIM stored in BIM360: the [BIM360 Revit Export to Excel sample](https://github.com/Autodesk-Forge/bim360appstore-model.derivative-nodejs-xls.exporter) demonstrates how to access and extract Revit data on your BIM360 account using 3-legged `OAuth` to log in, a simple viewer extension and code to read the Revit meta-data and format it into an Excel spreadsheet file:
+My new colleague Michael Beale now released another sample that adds the functionality to access a Revit BIM stored in BIM360: the
+[BIM360 Revit Export to Excel sample](https://github.com/Autodesk-Forge/bim360appstore-model.derivative-nodejs-xls.exporter)
+demonstrates how to access and extract Revit data on your BIM360 account using 3-legged `OAuth` to log in, a simple viewer extension and code to read the Revit meta-data and format it into an Excel spreadsheet file: